History of IDCS

 Initially the school was only open to residents of Norwich.
 In year two it was decided by the IDCS Board of Directors that 15% of the student body could come from other communities, if the parents were willing to provide transportation for the children.
 (The charter school law mandates bus transportation for Norwich students).

-At the present time, nine classes of 22 students (three integrated kindergarten/1st grade classes, three integrated 2nd/3rd grade classes, three integrated 4th/5th grade classes), two classes of 19 (6th grade), four classes of 18 (integrated 7th/8th grade classes) and two classes of 17 (prekindergarten) are staffed by certified teachers with the assistance of paraprofessionals and interns.
-The school has increased its capacity to its current size of 341 students.
-Which has allowed the middle school to have four full time teachers.
+At the present time, nine classes of 22 students (three integrated kindergarten/1st grade classes, three integrated 2nd/3rd grade classes, three integrated 4th/5th grade classes), two classes of 20 (6th grade), four classes of 20 (integrated 7th/8th grade classes) and two classes of 17 (prekindergarten) are staffed by certified teachers with the assistance of paraprofessionals and interns.
+The school has increased its capacity to its current size of 352 students, which has allowed the middle school to have four full time teachers.

 This school was established through countless hours of selfless labor and a commitment by the parents, teachers and the community.
 The pride and dedication of all involved are readily apparent.